A Thousand Pieces of Gold—Chris Cooper, Rosalind Chao, Michael Paul Chan (1991; Dir: Nancy Kelly)

 Everybody refers to Lalu as China Polly, and Hong King intends to sell her sexual favors in a back room of the saloon.
 With the help of a knife, she persuades him that this would not be a good course to take, and she earns her keep with more socially acceptable forms of hard work.
 Eventually, Charlie wins her from Hong King in a poker game, and she repays Charlie by nursing him back to health after Charlie receives a serious wound.
 He’d like a permanent relationship with her, but she’s adamant that she intends to return to her family in China.
 By the end of the movie, however, the Chinese are driven out of the mining camp, and China Polly decides her real home is with Charlie.
 The real-life Bemises established a homestead together on Idaho’s romantically named River of No Return.

 At heart, this is a romance with a western setting.
 It is also the only one of the great westerns directed by a woman.
 It is slower-paced than many westerns, but it seems true to its time and place.
 It’s surprising how many really good westerns of the last 20 years have featured Cooper, an otherwise not-terribly-well-known or flashy actor.
 (See Lone Star and Lonesome Dove, for example.)
 He’s understated, and he’s good.
 And Rosalind Chao is excellent as Lalu/China Polly; she is the central figure and really makes the movie work.
 It was filmed in the old mining town of Butte, Montana.
-It’s not on DVD, but it’s worth seeking out wherever you can find it.
+As of late May 2020, a restored 4K version of this is available on blu-ray DVD, at long last.
 Just be aware that it focuses more on relationships and less on action than most westerns do.

 If this movie leaves you wanting to know more about the real China Polly and Charlie Bemis, check out The Poker Bride by Christopher Corbett (New York: Atlantic Monthly Press, 2010).
 For another great western featuring the Chinese in the American west, try Broken Trail, above.